elezermaster/rn-simon-says/README.md

 # Simon-Says Application

 # Description
-Developed in ReactNative and Redux, Using MMKV Storage to save the 10 best results (not deleted when reopening the app).
+Developed in ReactNative and Redux, Using MMKV Storage to save the 10 best results and saved when reopening the app.

 ## Built With